What can nature's conservation of energy

 Great perfection will always appear chipped.
 Without controlling anything, you can become the master of your experiences.

-Explore how anger is tied to expectation and how expectation is tied to the past.
-Travel below your anger to see how it reinforces a story that does not have to be your future.
+Explore your reactions by taking a breath prior to responding.
+Travel below what you are feeling to understand what has pushed your buttons.
+Return to the moment and see if you can discover something you have not witnessed before.
+How have you overlaid the present with assumptions of the past?
 Nature can remind you how life remains committed to the well being and success of its creatures.
 How would you know?
 Because everything you will ever need to survive was already here when you arrived.
 When you know no boundaries, you will discover no limitations.
-When you open the doors, you will discover how life has been committed to your success since the day you were born.
+When you open the doors, you will discover life as a mystery calling you to participate.
 Nothing is ever working against you.
 Release whatever has kept you living in the past.
 Challenges are meant to make your stronger.
 Own the experience as an opportunity to open, then let it go.
 Open to the flow and trust that everything is unfolding perfectly to lead you where you need to be.